KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

 circle(posX, 100, 50); //draw circle at (200,100)
 ```

-Important: The Assignment Operator is not a 'equal'-sign as a mathematical concept, indicating a equality between its right and left side.
-Instead it's taking whatever expression on the right side, and overrides the current value on the left side with it.
-Thus making it possible incrementing a variable, by reading its current value, adding to it, and updating its value:
+**Note:** The Assignment Operator is not a 'equal'-sign as a mathematical concept, indicating a equality between its right and left side.
+Instead it's taking whatever expression on the **right side**, and overrides the current value on the **left side** with it.
+Thus making it possible incrementing a variable, by reading its current value, adding to it, and updating its value, like so:

 <img src="img/var_reassignment.jpg" title="" alt="image" width="377">

-Example:
+**Example:**

 ```processing
 int posX = 100; //declaration